deKilla/anchart3d/README.md

     .data(jsonData)
     .draw();
 ```
-createChart("anchart3d") points to a <div> in the document having the id="anchart3d".
+createChart("anchart3d") points to a ```<div>``` in the document having the id="anchart3d".
 This div will contain all chart related elements.
 The name or the id respectively, can be anything but has to the same in the div and must be passed as argument to the createChart() method.
-For an explanation of the the configuration parameters and and overview, refer to the according chapter.

 #### Further reading